tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 - Enable the Source Code Analysis feature for your account - https://yoursubdomainhere.tidalmg.com/#/settings - at the bottom.
 - Be sure to have [logged in](tidal-tools.html#login) to your Tidal Migrations account via Tidal Tools.
 - Install [Docker CE](https://docs.docker.com/v17.12/install/), it is compatible with most OSs, select the one you need.
 Version 17.12 or later will work with Tidal Tools.
+[Why Docker?](#why-docker)
 - You will need the application ID - You can find it in the URL bar when looking at an application. ex.
 If you are viewing an application in Tidal Migrations, the URL will show https://demo2.tidalmg.com/#/apps/111 in this case 111 is the application ID.
 - You will also need a local copy of the source code.